AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 ---
-title: Acxiom Prospect-Suppression Data Enhancement
+title: Acxiom Prospect-Suppression
-description: Acxiom Prospect-Suppression Data Enhancement for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
+description: Acxiom Prospect-Suppression for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
 We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which enables the prospect lists to be tailored for import.
+Acxiom offers the industry’s best-performing audiences with the largest catalog of over 12,000 global data attributes specifically focused on providing personalized experiences.
+Tap into limitless combinations of high-quality data to create and distribute audiences to meet specific campaign needs.
 last-substantial-update: 2024-01-31
 badge: Beta
 ---
-# Create a [!DNL Acxiom Prospect-Suppression Data Enhancement] destination connection and dataflow in the UI
+# Create a [!DNL Acxiom Prospect-Suppression] destination connection and dataflow in the UI

 >[!NOTE]
 >
->The [!DNL Acxiom Prospect-Suppression Data Enhancement] destination is in beta.
+>The [!DNL Acxiom Prospect-Suppression] destination is in beta.

 ## Overview {#overview}
-Acxiom Prospect-Suppression Data Enhancement for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
+Acxiom Prospect-Suppression for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
 We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which enables the prospect lists to be tailored for import.
+Acxiom offers the industry’s best-performing audiences with the largest catalog of over 12,000 global data attributes specifically focused on providing personalized experiences.
+Tap into limitless combinations of high-quality data to create and distribute audiences to meet specific campaign needs.

-Batch Frequency Connector used to send data to the Acxiom prospect service using S3 as an drop point.
-This is available as a destination connector, currently listed under the "Other Applications" heading.
+The Batch Frequency Connector is used to send data to the Acxiom prospect service using S3 as a drop point.
+It is available as a destination connector listed under the "Advertising" heading.
 Initial runs will provide a "Set up" option as the default behavior.
-After the initial destination is defined this will default to "Activate audiences" which will provide a list of existing dataflow to add audiences or “configure new destination” button to create a new destination dataflow.
-Additional accounts can be created using the "..." to expand the allowed actions, we can add new destination, view the existing dataflows and existing account, and view the documentation.
+After the initial destination is defined, this will default to "Activate audiences," providing a list of existing dataflows to add audiences or a "Configure new destination" button to create a new destination dataflow.
+Additional accounts can be created using the "..." to expand the allowed actions.
+We can add a new destination, view the existing dataflows and existing account, and access the documentation.

-This tutorial provides steps to create a [!DNL Acxiom Prospect-Suppression Data Enhancement] destination connection and dataflow using the Adobe Experience Platform user interface.
+This tutorial provides steps to create a [!DNL Acxiom Prospect-Suppression] destination connection and dataflow using the Adobe Experience Platform user interface.
 This Connector is used to deliver data to Acxiom prospect service using S3 as a drop point.

 ![The destination catalog with the Acxiom destination selected.](../../assets/catalog/advertising/acxiom/image-destination-catalog.png)